ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In particular:

 * If the AS-to-Client response was encoded in CBOR, then TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter of that response.
-This is irrespective of the access token being a CWT or a JWT.
-That is, TOKEN_INFO is the binary representation of the access token.
+That is, TOKEN_INFO is the binary representation of the (tagged) access token.

 * If the AS-to-Client response was encoded in JSON and the access token is a JWT, then TOKEN_INFO is the binary representation of the text string conveyed by the 'access_token' parameter of that response.
 That is, TOKEN_INFO is the binary representation of the access token.

-* If the AS-to-Client response was encoded in JSON and the access token is a CWT, then TOKEN_INFO is the binary representation of the base64url-encoded text string that encodes the binary representation of the access token.
+* If the AS-to-Client response was encoded in JSON and the access token is a CWT, then TOKEN_INFO is the binary representation of the base64url-encoded text string that encodes the binary representation of the (tagged) access token.
 That is, TOKEN_INFO is the binary representation of the base64url-encoded text string conveyed by the 'access_token' parameter.

 The following overviews how the above specifically applies to the existing transport profiles of ACE.

-* The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), using a CoAP Content-Format or HTTP media-type that reflects the format of the access token, if available (e.g., "application/cwt" for CWTs), or "application/octet-stream" otherwise.
+* The (tagged) access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), using a CoAP Content-Format or HTTP media-type that reflects the format of the access token, if available (e.g., "application/cwt" for CWTs), or "application/octet-stream" otherwise.
 When doing so (e.g., like in {{RFC9202}}), TOKEN_INFO is the payload of the POST request.

-* The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint, using the media-type "application/ace+cbor".
+* The (tagged) access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint, using the media-type "application/ace+cbor".
 When doing so (e.g., like in {{RFC9203}}), TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter, within the CBOR map specified as payload of the POST request.

-* The access token can be uploaded to the RS during a DTLS session establishment, e.g., like it is defined in {{Section 3.2.2 of RFC9202}}.
+* The (tagged) access token can be uploaded to the RS during a DTLS session establishment, e.g., like it is defined in {{Section 3.2.2 of RFC9202}}.
 When doing so, TOKEN_INFO is the value of the 'psk_identity' field of the ClientKeyExchange message (when using DTLS 1.2 {{RFC6347}}), or of the 'identity' field of a PSKIdentity, within the PreSharedKeyExtension of a ClientHello message (when using DTLS 1.3 {{RFC9147}}).

-* The access token can be uploaded to the RS within the MQTT CONNECT packet, e.g., like it is defined in {{Section 2.2.4.1 of RFC9431}}.
+* The (tagged) access token can be uploaded to the RS within the MQTT CONNECT packet, e.g., like it is defined in {{Section 2.2.4.1 of RFC9431}}.
 When doing so, TOKEN_INFO is specified within the 'Authentication Data' field of the MQTT CONNECT packet, following the property identifier 22 (0x16) and the token length.

 ### Design Rationale